maronavenue/dotfiles/README.md

 1. Leave tiny trails of improvement.
 My terminal is my sanctuary-- crafted over years of experience, battles lost and won.
 Keeping it clean, fast and beautiful never not pays off.
 1. Keep your lines open with, well, a backup default editor.
 Inevitably we find ourselves working with pseudo-bare metal distros where being comfortable with native and default editors pay dividends ten-fold.
 I wield VS Code as my primary, but I also actively switch back to NVim as my secondary.
 I strive to reach a point where I feel good with `nvim .` as much as I do with `code .`.

-## Epilogue

-I dedicate this section for FDS-specific configurations and gotchas so this only exists in https://github.factset.com/mmontano/dotfiles but not in https://github.com/maronavenue/dotfiles.

-### 🚧 WIP 🚧

-- wsl-vpnkit
-- awslogin
-- factset-cli
-- lima
-- docker
-- artifactory overrides for package managers
-- wsl setup guide

 ## FAQs

 ### How do I manage multiple environments?